lgbt-foundation/whitepaper/whitepaper.md

 ### Sponsorship By Hornet

 The LGBT Token initiative has been started and initially been sponsored by Hornet Networks Ltd, a company based in Hong Kong.
 All associated costs for the creation of assets like this paper and the required infrastructure are being funded by Hornet and its shareholders.
 Hornet will lead the implementation especially in the early months of the Foundation and will serve as a first killer app of the proposed cryptocurrency platform.
-It is, however, the declared goal of Hornet to give the power of currency to the community.
+It is, however, the declared goal of Hornet to give the power of the Token to the community.
 Hornet is well aware that a project for the good of the LGBT community can only be initiated by an LGBT technology leader like Hornet, a gay social network, but cannot be governed by it as it includes larger and larger parts of the community.
 To that end, Hornet has registered the LGBT Token Foundation and has placed the governance of the Token entirely into the hands of the Foundation.

 ### The LGBT Foundation